ULK1: Structure

 ULK1 is a 112-kDa protein.
 It contains a N-terminal kinase domain, a serine-proline rich region, and a C-terminal interacting domain.
 The serine-proline rich region has been shown experimentally to be the site of phosphorylation by mTORC1 and AMPK—a negative and positive regulator of ULK1 activity, respectively.
 The C-terminal domain contains two microtubule-interacting and transport (MIT) domains and acts as a scaffold which links ULK1, ATG13, and FIFP200 together to form a complex that is essential to initiate autophagy.
 Early autophagy targeting/tethering (EAT) domains in the C-terminus are arranged as MIT domains consisting of two three-helix bundles.
 MIT domains also mediate interactions with membranes.
 The N-terminus contains a serine-threonine kinase domain.
-ULK1 also contains a large activation loop between the N and C terminus that is positively charged.
+ULK1 also contains a phosphorylatable activation loop between the N and C lobes of the kinase domain.
 This region may regulate kinase activity and play a role in recognizing different substrates.
 ULK1 and ULK2 share significant homology in both the C-terminal and N-terminal domains.